volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Site

-Advertise on a customer site and a given network. .
+Advertise on a customer site and a given network..

 `ip` - (Optional) Use given IP address as VIP on the site (`String`).